Furrrlo/declarative-ui/README.md

 The effect function is a tracking function, so calling the getter of a tracked variable inside it will also cause the effect to be re-executed.
 To avoid this, tracked variables can be unwrapped using [untrack](#untrack).

-TBD: a way to change an application global ExecutorService (and set virtual threads one if possible)

 Similar to [Jetpack Compose LaunchedEffect](https://developer.android.com/jetpack/compose/side-effects#launchedeffect).

 #### useDisposableEffect